rparth07/Prompt-Guide/docs/src/guide/chapter-2.md

 **Example:**
 ```
-Prompt: "Once upon a time in a faraway land,"
+Prompt: Once upon a time in a faraway land,
-Model completion: "there lived a young wizard named Alex."
+Model completion: there lived a young wizard named Alex.
 ```

 2. **Classification Prompt**: For tasks requiring categorization, use instruction-based prompts.

 **Example:**
 ```
-Prompt: "Classify the following animals as mammals or birds: Lion, Penguin, Elephant."
+Prompt: Classify the following animals as mammals or birds: Lion, Penguin, Elephant.
-Model completion: "Lion: Mammal, Penguin: Bird, Elephant: Mammal."
+Model completion: Lion: Mammal, Penguin: Bird, Elephant: Mammal.
 ```

 3. **Question-Answering Prompt**: Use questions to prompt model responses for question-answering tasks.

 **Example:**
 ```
-Prompt: "Question: What is the capital of France?"
+Prompt: Question: What is the capital of France?
-Model completion: "Answer: Paris."
+Model completion: Answer: Paris.
 ```

 ## Techniques for fine-tuning prompts for optimal performance